olaroos/deepnetnotes/logbook.md

 For some reason I thought that the loss-function had some memory or hidden function that calculated the gradient.
 This is not true, the gradient is only dependent on the variables connected to the execution-graph.
 As long as the input to the loss-functions are variables their calculated values will be connected to the execution-graph.

 Writing a custom loss-function requires one forward and one backward-function.

+**2 July 2019**

+I did an experiment where I cut down the input from 2 to 1 in the middle of training my RNN-network and created a picture of the graph.
+I did the same training without cutting down the input-shape and compared the graphs.
+Here I learned that the execution-graph remembers the slicing, there should not be any problem changing the size of input mid-training.

+I also examined the execution-graph of a summation of the loss from multiple passes in the RNN.
+Here it seems like no information is lost, the execution-graph remembers and will calculate the gradient with respect to each forward-pass's loss.

+link to my experiment -> https://github.com/olaroos/RNNexp/blob/master/exgraphexp.ipynb

+So, now I understand how the padding in the LSTM example works.
+The input is cut mid-training.
+The only reason it is repadded again after the LSTM-pass is that the loss-function can't take input with shape that represents sequences of different lengths.
+Also it was noted in the comments of that article that the loss-function used has a ignore-index flag which makes the third step much less complicated.